Blog

 1. Write a captivating feedback email subject line

 The first step in writing a great customer feedback subject line is to make it relevant.
-Your subject line needs to connect with the recipient by reminding them of something they did or purchased.
+Your subject line needs to remind the recipient of something they did or purchased.
 Mentioning your brand can help to jog their memory!

 Feedback email subject line examples